-From diaper to potty: how and when to change
+From diaper to potty: how and when to make the change

 Although each little one has their own rhythm, from the age of 2 we can start “training” children in the use of the potty.
 We give you this advice to make the transition successfully.